 Record recipe changes.
 Make adjustments.
 Use water absorbing ingredients like flax or chia, coconut flour, or dried almond meal from making nut milks.
 Maybe bake at a higher temperature to set the structure, then lowering the temperature to cook the center through.
 Science is wonderful.
 Enjoy the process.

 Change up intentionally slow mornings with sourdough waffles.
+(This recipe benefits from freshly/newly discarded levain rather than stored in freezer levain.)
 Serve with a homemade syrup and salted grass-fed butter.
 Syrup with a 2:1 sugar/water ratio has a similar body to maple syrup.
 It is possible to reset the nostalgia an Eggo holds in your memory even if this waffle doesn’t jump out of a toaster.
 La Verdad.

 Find a framework of comfortability and evolve from there.